 Knowing how to choose a good mentor is vital.
 You don't get any formal qualifications or a degree of any kind from completing a tattoo apprenticeship.
 All you have is the skills you learn on the job.
 If you can’t tattoo well, no one else will hire you.
 (And remember, tattoo artists talk with each other.
 You want your skills to build you a strong reputation.)

 Make sure they are a good artist

 If your potential mentor's tattoos are low quality, then yours will be as well.
-Before you ask them for an apprenticeship do some research on their career as a tattoo artist.
+If you're wondering how to get a tattoo apprenticeship you should also be wondering how to get one that will work for you in the early days of your tattoo artist career.
+Before you ask them for an apprenticeship do some simple research.
 Check their Instagram and Facebook.
 Is their tattooing work good?
 Do they have photos of healed tattoos as well as fresh ones?
 This is important.
 Many tattoo artists' work looks good when it is fresh, but when it heals it fades dramatically.
 You want to learn from an artist whose work looks as good healed as it does fresh.

 If they don't have an online presence and you can't find examples of their work, this is usually a red flag and you should probably avoid them.